 - Easy to assemble (minimal soldering)

 A P5 panel has multi-color LEDs arranged in a grid on a rectangular base.
 There are three LEDs per "pixel", the colors mixing together to form a single color of light.
-The "5" in P5 means that pixels are space 5mm apart.
+The "5" in P5 means that pixels are spaced 5mm apart.
 So, in a typical 12" x 6" panel, there are 64 pixels across by 32 pixels down, totaling 2,048 pixels!
 That's plenty of pixels for text and animations.
 There are also P10 panels with 10mm pixel spacing which is better for outdoor displays.
-These instructions are suited for P5 panels.
-You can buy them here.

-The panel is controlled with a Raspberry Pi Zero, a low-cost microcomputers.
+The panel is controlled with a Raspberry Pi Zero, a low-cost microcomputer.
 A Raspberry Pi Zero can control up to four P5 panels, though this project only uses one panel.